AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 git pull
 ```

-The Fluentbit config files are in the repo folder.<br>
+The fluent bit config files are in the repo folder.<br>
-As each fluentbit output to the stdio it's very neat to have a terminal with split windows to see all the output in one vie.
+As each fluent bit output to the stdio it's very neat to have a terminal with split windows to see all the output in one view.
 I personnally like Terminator.<br>

 ```
 sudo apt install terminator